aazaff/teachPaleobiology/LabExercise11.md

 Another way we can approach this problem is by making maps of Triassic and Jurassic units and compare them to other Periods.

 #### Step 1
 We will be using a different type of file format than the traditional CSV for this step.
-Instead, we will use something called geojson.
-Geojson is rarely used in science, but is an extremely common format for web development (think google maps).
-In or
+Instead, we will use something called GeoJSON.
+GeoJSON is rarely used in science, but is an extremely common format for web development (think google maps).

-You need the packages ````RCurl```` and ````rgdal```` in order to download geojson files in to R. Don't worry, you already installed and loaded those packages during Step 1 of [Part 1](#part-1).
+You need the packages ````RCurl```` and ````rgdal```` in order to download GeoJSON files in to R. Don't worry, you already installed and loaded those packages during Step 1 of [Part 1](#part-1).
 If you didn't do that step, go back and do it.

 #### Step 2
 Let's download a geojson of all Albian columns.
 Note: We want to use the output format geojson_bare, not just geojson.
 The ````getURL( )```` function comes from the ````RCurl```` package.
 Notice that we also limit the data to ````project_id=1````.
 This limits the data to North America and excludes other smaller datasets contained in Macrostrat - e.g., New Zealand.